Obstetrics and Gynecology

-The American Diabetes Association (ADA) recommends that at the first prenatal visit patients with risk factors be tested for undiagnosed type 2 diabetes.
+Both ACOG and the American Diabetes Association (ADA) recommend that at the first prenatal visit patients with risk factors be tested for undiagnosed type 2 diabetes.
 Standard diagnostic criteria are utilized.

 IADPSG recommendations for diagnosis of GDM on a 75 gram, 2-hour oral glucose tolerance test (OGTT)

-The World Health Organization (WHO) and the International Federation of Gynecology and Obstetrics (FIGO) recommend the one-step process (
+The World Health Organization (WHO), the International Diabetes Federation (IDF), and the International Federation of Gynecology and Obstetrics (FIGO) recommend the one-step process (